lennykean/WcfCoreMtomEncoder/README.md

 # WcfCoreMtomEncoder

-Currently, .NET Core WCF does not support MTOM.
+Currently, .NET Core WCF has no build-in support MTOM.

 The `MtomMessageEncoderBindingElement` allows .NET Core applications to communicate with WCF endpoints which support MTOM encoding.

 **Note:** This is _not_ a complete implementation of MTOM.
-It is meant as a workaround for working with existing MTOM services.
+It is meant as a workaround for calling existing MTOM encoded SOAP services.
 It consumes MTOM encoded messages, but does not perform MTOMEncoding on outbound messages.
 However this should be sufficent for interoperating with existing services.

 ## Usage